r-lib/lintr/README.md

 lintr lints are automatically displayed in the RStudio Marker pane, Rstudio versions (> v0.99.206).
 ![RStudio Example](http://i.imgur.com/PIKnpbn.png "Rstudio Example")

+This package also includes two addins for linting the current source and package.
+TO bind the addin to a keyboard shortcut navigate to Tools > addins > Browse Addins > Keyboard Shortcuts.
+It's recommended to use Alt+Shift+L for linting the current source code and Ctrl+Shift+Alt+L to code the package.
+These are easy to remember as you are Alt+Shift+L(int) ;)

 ### Emacs ###
 lintr has [built-in integration](http://www.flycheck.org/en/latest/languages.html#r) with [flycheck](https://github.com/flycheck/flycheck) versions greater than `0.23`.
 ![Emacs Example](http://i.imgur.com/vquPht3.gif "Emacs Example")